Deaf Awareness for Early Years Practitioners

 Deaf children can do anything other children can do, given the right support from the start.
 Effective language and communication skills lie at the heart of their social, emotional and intellectual development.

-This half-day workshop has been created to help mainstream early years practitioners to feel confident in supporting children with hearing loss, in their early years setting.
+This half-day workshop has been designed to help you feel confident in supporting children with hearing loss, in your setting.

 - What is deafness?